jlanesmith/StrideBeats/README.md

 # StrideBeats
-Project for ECSE 542: Human-Computer Interaction
+This app, created with Expo Go and React Native, is a running app which plays music that can match the pace of a runner.
+Furthermore, using eyes-free gestures, you can request faster or slower songs in order to help you run faster or slower.
+This app is a project for ECSE 542: Human-Computer Interaction

 ## Testing instructions